sososkxksodkd/Amogus/README.md

                 local pg = LocalPlayer:FindFirstChild("PlayerGui")
                 local guiInset = GuiService:GetGuiInset()
                 if pg then
+                    local clicked = false
                     for _, v in pairs(pg:GetDescendants()) do
+                        if clicked then break end
                         if v:IsA("TextButton") or v:IsA("ImageButton") then
                             local txt = ""
                             if v:IsA("TextLabel") or v:IsA("TextButton") then txt = string.lower(v.Text or "") end